 As gardeners use the winter months for much-needed planning, they might want to consider the delicious bramble and berry plants.

 Brambles are those tasty, colorful delights of early summer and fall.
-The genus Rubus is divided into many species that include raspberries, blackberries, dewberries and thimbleberries.
-They derive their name from the fact that they have thorny or spiny canes and branches.
+The genus Rubus is divided into many species that include raspberries, blackberries, dewberries, and thimbleberries.
+They derive their name from their thorny or spiny canes and branches.

 Raspberries (Rubus idaeus)

 Raspberry bushes are either summer-bearing or everbearing.
-Even in Chicago, where the temperature can drop to -25, these shrubs are still hardy; and naturalistic gardeners choose them because they are guaranteed to attract birds.
+Even in Chicago, where the temperature can drop to minus 25 degrees Fahrenheit, these shrubs are still hardy; and naturalistic gardeners choose them because they are guaranteed to attract birds.
 Raspberries ripen in mid- to late June in northern Illinois.
 They like a pH of 5.5 to 6.5 and full sun, and are grown in rows with at least 3 feet between each plant.
 Horizontal supports are used to keep the canes in an upright position.

 Pruning is essential for maximum fruit, and gardeners must know which variety they have before choosing among the different forms of pruning.
 Some prune their shrubs to the ground in early spring, sacrificing the summer crop for the sake of one big bumper fall crop.
 Raspberry bushes send up suckering stems that must be cut out immediately with a sharp spade, although the black and purple varieties are a little tidier.
 Those who wonder whether they have black raspberries or blackberries should check the berries as they are harvested.
 Raspberries pull away hollow from their stems, leaving their central receptacles attached to the plant; blackberries come away with their receptacles attached to the fruit.